grafana/intro-to-prometheus-breakouts/breakout-2-promql-and-dashboarding-in-grafana.md

 Let's turn this raw counter data into something useful.
 If you remember, counters are ever increasing unless reset.

 Before we add the `rate()` query function, let’s use the time picker to go back a few days to see how the time series is ever increasing.
-Change the time range to 'Last 7 days', and look at how the graph continually increases in value.
+Change the time range to 'Last 7 days' using the time range selector on the top-right of the Explore view.
+Look at how the graph continually increases in value over time.

 Time to add the `rate()` query function!